puvi034/NodeAuthenticationSystem/README.md

 # NodeAuthenticationSystem
 Node/Express Authentication System built with PassportJS and MongoDB.

-Before running the project, make you have the mongo db in your system and it's running Please install the mongo db from the below given site https://www.mongodb.com/download-center#community
+Before running the project, make sure you have the mongo db in your system and it's running.
+ Please install the mongo db from the below site https://www.mongodb.com/download-center#community

  Steps to install the project.

  1. Clone the code from the repository
- 2. Once cloned, go into cloned folder and type "npm install"
+ 2. Once cloned, go into the cloned folder and type "npm install"
- 3. This starts your node server
+ 3. Then type "npm start" command to start the server.

  Description: